ELABDELLAOUI-HAJAR/alx-system_engineering-devops/0x00-shell_basics/README.md

-10-back : to go back to the previous directory 11-lists : to list the content of the current dir and the parent and /boot on long format including hidden files 12-file_type : to print the type of the file named iamafile 13-symbolic_link : to create a symbolic link
+10-back : to go back to the previous directory 11-lists : to list the content of the current dir and the parent and /boot on long format including hidden files 12-file_type : to print the type of the file named iamafile 13-symbolic_link : to create a symbolic link 14-copy_html : to change all html files to the parent directory